 This is our lifeline to managing the situation and letting you know what’s happening that could affect your travel.
 In the event of an earthquake or major disaster, the radio network would also be critical if cellular towers are destroyed or downed in an emergency.

 The radio network also comes in handy for some pretty dramatic rescues!
-An injured cyclist was airlifted from the scene of a collision last year, after our Radio and Electronics Section manager who happened to see the collision, radioed for ambulance and RCMP assistance.
+An injured cyclist was airlifted from the scene of a collision a few years ago, after our Radio and Electronics Section manager who happened to see the collision, radioed for ambulance and RCMP assistance.